 The extension related to military service is 180 days from the last day of qualifying service or hospitalization, plus the number of days you had left to file when you began qualifying service.

-For example, if you began serving in a combat zone on April 1, 2018 you had 15 days until your 2018 filing deadline.
-You will then have 195 days from your last day of service to file the 2018 return and pay any taxes due, or 180 days plus the 15 remaining from April 2019.
+- You will then have 195 days from your last day of service to file the 2019 return and pay any taxes due, or 180 days plus the 15 remaining from April 2020.

 Extensions for support personnel

 Non-military people working in a combat zone or contingency operation to support the armed forces also qualify for the military tax extensions.
-Red Cross personnel and merchant marines serving on Department of Defense-controlled vessels qualify as support personnel.
-Also qualifying are correspondents with accreditation and civilians working under the direction of the armed forces.
+Qualifying individuals include:

 Extensions for spouses and dependents